-- (6) Parking areas with a capacity of more than 100 vehicles shall be broken up by aisles-and/or landscaping, with adequate pedestrian walkways. - D. Lighting.
+- B. Lot coverage.
+All buildings, structures and impervious surfaces shall not occupy in the aggregate more than 50% of the area of the parcel or parcels on which such building, structures and impervious surfaces are to be located. - C. Parking.
+The general parking requirements of §185-95 in Article XVA shall apply. - D. Lighting.
 All exterior lighting shall be in accordance with the provisions of Article XV (Exterior Lighting Regulations) of this Chapter. - E. Signs.
-All signs shall be in accordance with the provisions of Article XVIII (Sign Regulations) of this Chapter. - A. Lighting.
-Lighting on the premises shall be guarded, shielded and regulated in such manner that it shall not project, disperse or display any light rays beyond the boundary lines of the premises on which it is located.
-Plans for such lighting must be approved by the Planning Board as part of the site plan approval process. - D. Signs.
-The premises may contain two signs, freestanding and/or attached to the structure, identifying the school or college.
-Such signs shall not exceed three feet in height by five feet in length, and the topmost point of any freestanding sign and its supports, if any, shall be not more than 10 feet above grade.
-The signs may be lighted, but the lighting may not be of the flashing, intermittent or interrupted type. - D.F.
-Height.
-The maximum permitted height of a school or college and its related structures shall be 30 feet, except that a chimney attached to a school may extend 10 feet above the highest point of the structure. - E.G. All other relevant requirements of the Town Code not inconsistent with these criteria shall be applicable to schools and colleges. - F-H. Need and location.
+All signs shall be in accordance with the provisions of Article XVIII (Sign Regulations) of this Chapter. - F. Height.
+The maximum permitted height of a school or college and its related structures shall be 30 feet, except that a chimney attached to a school may extend 10 feet above the highest point of the structure. - G. All other relevant requirements of the Town Code not inconsistent with these criteria shall be applicable to schools and colleges. - H. Need and location.
 By New York decisional law, the applicant shall not be required to make an affirmative showing of the need for the proposed establishment or expansion of the school, and the particular site chosen may not, in and of itself, be the basis for a denial of the special use permit.

-§ 185-133.1.132 Trash and recycling removal in residential zones.
+§ 185-132.
+Trash and recycling removal in residential zones.

-A. Trash and/or recycling removal services shall be carried out between 6:00 a.m. and 7:00p.m. local time. p.m. local time.
+Trash and/or recycling removal services shall be carried out between 6:00 a.m. and 7:00 p.m. local time.